turdus-m3rula/idevicerestore_fork/README.md

 ```shell
 ./configure --prefix=/usr/local
 ```

+If you want to enable turdus merula, please add `--with-turdusmerula` to autogen args.

 Once the command is successful, the last few lines of output will look like this:
 ```